Eisenmonoxid/S7Patcher/README.md

 ---
 ## Usage
+Before using the S7Patcher, make sure that the game has been launched successfully at least once.
-Simply drag&drop your game executable (Settlers7R.exe) onto the S7Patcher application.
+Simply drag&drop your game executable (Settlers7R.exe) onto the S7Patcher application **OR** start the application and input the path to the file manually.
 The S7Patcher has only been tested on the Steam Gold Edition, it may or may not work on other versions.

 *Find the Settlers7R.exe here:*
 ```
-<Steam>\Settlers 7 Gold\Data\Base\_Dbg\Bin\Release\Settlers7R.exe
+<Settlers7>\Data\Base\_Dbg\Bin\Release\Settlers7R.exe
 ```

 ---